gvlos/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I am 26 and have been doing research for more than 4 years now.
-I am currently part of [AIRLAB](https://airlab.deib.polimi.it/), working on Reinforcement Learning with [Marcello Restelli](https://rl.airlab.deib.polimi.it/) (consistently well-represented at NeurIPS, ICML). repr
+I am currently part of [AIRLAB](https://airlab.deib.polimi.it/), working on Reinforcement Learning with [Marcello Restelli](https://rl.airlab.deib.polimi.it/) (consistently well-represented at NeurIPS, ICML).
 <!-- My research ambition is to use deep reinforcement learning to address fundamental questions in cognitive neuroscience and develop smarter artificial intelligence algorithms. -->

 Previously, I was at the [Machine Learning Genoa Center](https://malga.unige.it/) in the group of [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/) (also at [MIT](https://cbmm.mit.edu/about/people/rosasco)) and [Agnese Seminara](http://www3.dicca.unige.it/aseminara/).